Trashpanda70/Pokemon-Stats-Page/README.md

 To run the app you need to open a shell/terminal on your machine and run the following command:

-`docker run -d -p 8080:2222 -v data:/app/database/db-files --name poke-stats pokemon-stats-page`
+`docker run -d -p 8080:2222 -v data:/app/database/db-files --name poke-stats mdwelker/pokemon-stats-page`

 - Then simply open your browser and type `localhost:8080` and the page should be loaded.